 The two types of freedom most often associated with small-business ownership are financial freedom, and freedom over our own time.
 For many of us, it starts with the latter desire to be our own boss.

-Before starting my first business in 2003, I spent a decade working in wireless telecommunications.
-There were a number of years when the industry went through a flurry of mergers, and I got laid off in two of them.
-I also got laid off from a dot-com venture in Seattle when the bubble burst in 2000, so that makes a grand total of three times I’ve been given the boot.
+I spent a decade working in corporate America — mostly at wireless telecommunications companies — before Chris and I launched our first business in 2003.
+My tenure in the wireless industry was marked by a flurry of historic mergers and acquisitions.
+I was laid off in two of them.
+I also got laid off from a VC-backed internet startup in Seattle when the dot-com bubble burst in 2000.
+That makes a grand total of three times I’ve been handed a severance check and shown the door.
 When I became a business owner, part of the motivation was to never again feel like someone else was controlling my destiny.
-I wanted the freedom to choose my own hours, work from anywhere and take a vacation for as long as I wanted without approval from anyone.
-(I’ve also wished I could fire myself on more than one occasion over the years, but I digress.)
+I wanted the freedom to choose my own hours, work from anywhere, and take a vacation whenever I pleased.

-It is one of the great ironies of small business that freedom is typically the biggest motivator for both starting and then deciding to sell a business.
-After years spent as a business owner, most people eventually long for freedom from the constant worries and pressure – burdens they have gladly borne, but are ready to pass on to someone else.
-Just like in the beginning, you are interested once again in having control over your time and what you do with it.
+In one of the great ironies of entrepreneurship, freedom is typically the biggest motivator for both starting and selling your business.
+No matter how successful, most small-business owners eventually long to be free of the constant worries and pressure – burdens they have gladly borne, but are ready to pass on to someone with new energy and ideas.
+Just like in the beginning, you’re back to wanting complete control over your time and what you do with it.

-Selling may also represent a newfound liberty: financial freedom.
+Selling your business may also come with a newfound liberty: Financial freedom.

-When you think about leaving your business, think about that combination of time, money and freedom in your life.
-Does one take priority over the others?
-Are you willing to put in some work to get all three?
-If not, what trade offs are you willing to make?
+When it comes to small-business ownership, the freedoms gained are often worth the fight, the risk, and the sacrifice.
+When you think about leaving your business, consider the two types of freedom: financial freedom, and unlimited free time.
+Does one take priority over the other?
+Are you willing to put in a little more time and work to get both?
+If not, what trade-offs are you willing to make?